jy-tan/blog/content/posts/eight-schools.md

 ## Conclusion

 In summary, Bayesian hierarchical modeling gives us a way to calculate "true effect" sizes that is otherwise hard to obtain (we only have unbiased estimates and standard errors from our dataset).
 Arguably, the assumptions of both the "separate estimates" and "pooled estimates" approach don't fully capture the state of our knowledge to be able to use them convincingly.
-But with the hierarchical model, we now have a "middle ground" of sorts, and it is also flexible enough to incorporate both empirical data and any prior beliefs we might have, which is summarized by the posterior distribution.
-Finally, we can obtain samples using MCMC methods, from which we can gather inferences.
+But with the hierarchical model, we now have a "middle ground" of sorts, and it is also flexible enough to incorporate both empirical data and any prior beliefs we might have, both summarized by the posterior distribution.
+Finally, we can obtain samples using MCMC methods, from which we can perform inferences.

 ## Credits

 I learnt of this interesting problem as a piece of assignment from my Bayesian Statistics class, ST4234 in NUS, taught by Prof Li Cheng.
-I also referred to [Bayesian Data Analsis, 3rd edition](http://www.stat.columbia.edu/~gelman/book/BDA3.pdf) by Gelman et al for further context and some relevant statistical arguments.
+I also referred to [Bayesian Data Analysis, 3rd edition](http://www.stat.columbia.edu/~gelman/book/BDA3.pdf) by Gelman et al for further context and some relevant statistical arguments.

 *Cover image: Helmholtz Institute Freiberg for Resource Technology.
-Source: [Unsplash](https://unsplash.com/photos/LWfFfA5U5z8)*
+Source: [Unsplash](https://unsplash.com/photos/LWfFfA5U5z8) (cropped)*